 It’s not as easy to convince yourself of what is a real threat and what is not.

 You find it very difficult to feel truly calm….ever.

 You are feeling adrenaline rushes more and more frequently and you may begin panicking because of them.

 Read this over and over before you move on to the next page though.
 It’s a lot to take in and lets let it float around your mind for a while on its own before we add anything else in the mix.
-And then when you are ready, move on to Part 4: Anxiety and Mental Fatigue.
+And then when you are ready, move on to Part 4: Anxiety and Mental Fatigue, where I expand a little bit more about the effects of being overly sensitized and other issues related to chronic adrenaline exposure.
 Have a great day and thanks for reading!